HVAC Licenses

 Across the U.S., federal-level EPA regulations under Section 608 of the Clean Air Act require certification for technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere.
 Any professional who conducts refrigerant line-pressure tests or handles or adds refrigerants to existing air-conditioning or refrigeration systems needs to hold the EPA section certification.

 If you want to run your own HVAC business, you typically need an HVAC contractor license, which requires you to maintain a permanent place of business, register with your Secretary of State, carry liability insurance and performance bonds, and provide workers’ compensation.
+To help manage your business more efficiently, HVAC software can assist with everything from job scheduling and invoicing to tracking technician performance and customer communication.

 Regardless if you want to work as a residential or commercial HVAC technician, air conditioning contractor, or refrigeration contractor, laboring as a licensed HVAC-R technician or contractor offers multiple benefits.